buda-base/volume-manifest-builder/README.md

 - The `--workListFile` and `--workRid` arguments are mutually exclusive

-- `-p` is disregarded in this mode.
-It is an argument to the `manifestFromS3`
 - The system logs its activity into a file named _yyyy-MM-DD_HH_MM_PID_.local_v_m_b.log` in the folder given in the `-l/--logDir` argument (default `/var/log`) mode.